freesewing/freesewing/markdown/dev/howtos/git/editing-content-on-github/en.md

 - Select on the file you want to update.

 <Warning>

 Please only edit the English language files (called `en.md`), our translation software will handle the other languages.
+Read more about translations in our [translation guide](/guides/translation).

 </Warning>
 - Click on the **Edit** button.
 ![edit button image](edit-button.png)